JakeJing/python-notebook-atom/README.md

 ### (6) install hydrogen-cell-separator

 It is easier to identify the code chunk by adding a line above, and __hydrogen-cell-separator__ package is a useful tool.
 It seems that only *python* code is now supported, and you can easily expand the same rule to *julia* script by modifying the source code in the package.
-You can append the following chunk inside the __hydrogen-cell-separator.less__ file.
+You can append the following chunk inside the __hydrogen-cell-separator.less__ file. **Note** that you may also need to check another package called __method-separator__ for more general purposes.

 ```less
 atom-text-editor.editor {